 I'll begin with maximum employment.
 Of course, this doesn't require that every man, woman, and child work 24/7, 365 days of the year.
 Instead, it means we have a number of jobs consistent with a vibrant, healthy economy.
 Economists tend to think of this in terms of unemployment, rather than employment.
 Put in those terms, our goal isn't to have an unemployment rate of zero.
 Instead, it's to be near what economists call the "natural rate" of unemployment, the level where the economy is running neither too hot nor too cold.
-It's impossible to know exactly what that magic number is, but it's generally thought to be between 43/4 and 5% today (see Board of Governors 2016a, CBO 2016, FRB Philadelphia 2016, and Blue Chip Economic Forecast 2016).
-By the way, that's about the same number that economists typically thought before the recession, so in this one respect the economy hasn't changed much over the past decade.
+It's impossible to know exactly what that magic number is, but it's generally thought to be between 43/4 and 5 percent today.1 By the way, that's about the same number that economists typically thought before the recession, so in this one respect the economy hasn't changed much over the past decade.

-With the national unemployment rate now at 4.7%, we've reached that goal.
+With the national unemployment rate now at 4.7 percent, we've reached that goal.
 It's worth pausing a moment to reflect on this accomplishment.
 We are now in the eighth year of the economic expansion.
-The unemployment rate peaked at 10% in the fall of 2009 in the aftermath of the Great Recession.
-Since then, it's fallen by more than half, as the economy added over $15\frac{1}{2}$ million jobs.
+The unemployment rate peaked at 10 percent in the fall of 2009 in the aftermath of the Great Recession.
+Since then, it's fallen by more than half, as the economy added over 151/2 million jobs.